Stocks edge lower on Wall Street, led by weakness in tech

-Stocks edged lower in morning trading on Wall Street Wednesday, pulled down by losses in big technology and communications companies.
+Stocks edged lower in midday trading on Wall Street Wednesday, pulled down by losses in big technology and communications companies.

 Companies that rely on direct consumer spending gained ground.
-Wynn Resorts rose 2.4% after reporting encouraging third-quarter financial results.
+General Motors rose 2% and Under Armour rose 1.8%.

 Investors were given another disappointing update on rising inflation.
 The Labor Department reported that prices for U.S. consumers jumped 6.2% in October compared with a year earlier as surging costs for food, gas and housing left Americans grappling with the highest inflation rate since 1990.
 The jump in inflation was hotter than economists expected and follows a report on Tuesday that wholesale prices jumped 8.6% in October, matching a record annual gain.

-Bond yields rose following the latest report on consumer prices.
-The yield on the 10-year Treasury rose to 1.49% from 1.43% late Tuesday.
+Bond yields rose significantly following the latest report on consumer prices.
+The yield on the 10-year Treasury rose to 1.52% from 1.43% late Tuesday.

+The broader market is showing signs of cooling after weeks of solid gains as Wall Street continues to grapple with the impact from persistent rising inflation.
+Investors are also trying to gauge how different industries will benefit as the pandemic subsides.

+“It’s a fight between growth and value and neither one is really getting the upper hand lately,” said Tom Martin, senior portfolio manager with Globalt Investments.
+“You're going to have a decent market until year end and at some point, you’ll see folks really starting to try to position themselves for what they think 2022 could look like.”

 Rising inflation has been a key concern for investors as they gauge the pace of the economic recovery and prepare for the Federal Reserve to begin trimming its bond purchases, which have helped maintain low interest rates.